italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   1. the Wallet Instance scans the QR Code and obtains the URL (Cross Device flow) or obtain directly an URL (Same Device flow);
   2. the Wallet Instance extracts from the payload the following parameters: ``client_id``, ``request_uri``, ``request_uri_methods`` and ``client_id_scheme``;
   3. If the ``client_id_scheme`` is provided and set with the value ``entity_id``, the Wallet Instance MUST collect and validate the OpenID Federation Trust Chain related to the Relying Party.
-If the ``client_id_scheme`` is either not provided or is assigned a value different from ``entity_id``, the Wallet MUST establish the trust by utilizing the ``client_id`` or an alternative ``client_id_scheme`` value.
+If the ``client_id_scheme`` is either not provided or is assigned a value different from ``entity_id``, the Wallet Instance MUST establish the trust by utilizing the ``client_id`` or an alternative ``client_id_scheme`` value.
 This alternative value MUST enable the Wallet Instance to establish trust with the Relying Party, ensuring compliance with the assurance levels mandated by the trust framework;
-  4. If ``request_uri_methods`` is provided and set with the value ``post``, the Wallet SHOULD transmit its metadata to the Relying Party's ``request_uri`` endpoint using the HTTP POST method and obtain the signed Request Object.
+  4. If ``request_uri_methods`` is provided and set with the value ``post``, the Wallet Instance SHOULD transmit its metadata to the Relying Party's ``request_uri`` endpoint using the HTTP POST method and obtain the signed Request Object.
 If ``request_uri_methods`` is set with the value ``get`` or not present, the Wallet Instance MUST fetch the signed Request Object using an HTTP request with method GET to the endpoint provided in the ``request_uri`` parameter;
-  5. the Wallet verifies the signature of the signed Request Object, using the public key obtained with the trust chain, and that its issuer matches the ``client_id`` obtained at the step number 2;
+  5. the Wallet Instance verifies the signature of the signed Request Object, using the public key obtained with the trust chain, and that its issuer matches the ``client_id`` obtained at the step number 2;
   6. The Wallet Instance evaluates the requested Digital Credentials and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party, obtained with the trust chain;
   7. the Wallet Instance asks User disclosure and consent;
   8. the Wallet Instance presents the requested information to the Relying Party along with the Wallet Attestation. the Relying Party validates the presented Credentials checking the trust with their Issuers, and validates the Wallet Attestation by also checking that the Wallet Provider is trusted;